dhidas/OSCARS/README.md

 # Install git in your root conda environment (if you don't already have it).
 conda install -n root git

+# Fix for temporary conda bug for some distributions
+conda install -n root pyyaml

 # Download the materials.
 git clone https://github.com/dhidas/OSCARS